-1. Introduction
+Introduction

 Longevity is a complex trait; true longevity is only available at the end of a cow's life, whereas selection decisions are made early in life.
-Therefore it is necessary that EBV are accurately estimated and will remain stable.
 The proportional hazard model (PHM) can handle censored data, fit time-dependent fixed effects and account for the non-normal distribution of the survival data.
 However, practical experience in the Netherlands and Flanders has shown that EBV fluctuated more than expected from the change in reliability.
-Veerkamp et al. (2001) proposed the random regression model (RRM); similar to PHM, RRM can handle censored data time-dependent fixed and use effects.
-Moreover, RRM can fit multiple genetic effects and it computational feasible to fit an animal model on large data sets.
+Veerkamp et al. (2001) proposed the random regression model (RRM); similar to PHM, RRM can handle censored data and use time-dependent fixed effects.
+Moreover, RRM can fit multiple genetic effects and it is computationally feasible to fit an animal model on large data sets.
 Non-unity genetic correlations for survival in different months and heterogeneous genetic variances can be modelled over the life of a cow (Van Pelt et al., 2015).
-Age at first calving (AFC) and withinherd production level need to be fitted timedependent (Van Pelt et al., 2016a).
+Age at first calving (AFC) and within-herd production level need to be fitted time-dependent (Van Pelt et al., 2016a).
 Survival adjusted for within-herd production level resulted in a trait that is genetically more constant over time (Van Pelt et al., 2016b).
 The objective of this study was to develop a new genetic evaluation for longevity based on a RRM, and validate whether EBV of this RRM are more stable compared to EBV from the current PHM.